sgayangi/apk-Interceptor-java/README.md

 ```

 ### Apply the Interceptor
-Finally, navigate back to the `Interceptor-Files` and apply the interceptor again:
+Finally, navigate back to the `Interceptor-Files` and apply the interceptor:
 ```bash
 kubectl apply -f .
 ```